vahidmohsseni/vagrant-nfs-mpi/README.md

 # Vagrant + NFS + MPI
 A simple tutorial for clustering using Vagrant with an application on NFS and MPICH

+`Vagrantfile` is well documented to better understand how it works!

 # Table of Contents

 - [Vagrant + NFS + MPI](#vagrant---nfs---mpi)